 RV’s are built with the house electrical system in mind.
 For this reason they have multiple ways to keep the house batteries charged up for extended off grid use.
 The typical ways that an RV electrical system keeps the lead acid house batteries charged are:

 Whenever the RV engine is running the alternator is being turned which provides current and voltage to the RV’s on board charge controller.
 Whenever the battery charge gets depleted through use the controller senses that it needs to be topped up and provides the required charge it needs.

 Whenever your RV is stationary with the engine is off and connected to external power like it often is at an RV park the battery is charged through shore power.
-Similar to the alternator the shore power also feeds into the charge controller which supplies charge to your battery when it is needed.
+Similar to the alternator the shore power also feeds through the surge protector and into the charge controller which supplies charge to your battery when it is needed.

 If you are off camping off grid (without shore power connected) it is common to have a generator to supply your charge controller with the power it needs to charge your battery.
 Most RV’s have onboard propane or diesel generators mounted below the chassis but you can also use an external generator to do the job.

 Solar panels are very popular for use with RV electrical systems.
 With solar panels mounted on your RV roof your batteries can be kept charged year round as long as they are not obstructed by sunlight.
 Even if your RV is sitting for extended periods the addition of solar panels can ensure your battery’s charge stays topped up at all times.

 The most effective way to extend the life of your RV batteries and ensure that they stay in proper working order is to maintain a proper level of charge at all times.
 The combination of all these methods will ensure that happens.